MikroElektronika/mikrosdk_click_v2/clicks/hallcurrent5/DETAILS.md

 ---
-# Hall Current 5 click
+# Hall Current 5 Click

 Hall Current 5 Click is a very accurate electric current measurement Click board™ based on the ACS733 IC.
 This IC is a galvanically isolated current sensor, which utilizes the Hall-effect principle.